-- Skilled workers sponsored by their employers are the largest recipients of work visas, with 56,000 entry visas issued to non-EU citizens in 2018.
+- Skilled workers sponsored by their employers are the largest recipients of work visas, with 63,000 issued for non-EU citizens to enter the UK in 2019.

-- Most non-EU citizens who receive work visas leave within 5 years, and this share has increased over the past 15 years
+- Most non-EU citizens who receive work visas leave within 5 years, and this share has increased over the past decade.

-- Indian citizens were the largest recipients of work visas in 2018.
-Chinese citizens received the largest number of Tier 1 visas (investors, entrepreneurs and those considered global leaders in their field) and Australians the largest number of Youth Mobility Scheme visas
+- Indian citizens were the largest recipients of work visas in 2019.
+Chinese citizens received the largest number of Tier 1 visas (investors, entrepreneurs and those considered global leaders in their field) and Australians the largest number of Youth Mobility Scheme visas.

 Understanding the Policy

 For non-EU citizens, there are several different work visas available for different purposes.
 Most work visas are part of the UK’s ‘points-based system’, which is divided into 5 ‘Tiers’.
 The most recent work visa routes to be created are included in a part of the Immigration Rules called Appendix W (for ‘Workers’).
 Work visas are sometimes also referred to as ‘work permits’, although we use the term visa throughout this briefing.
 There are other ‘non-work’ visas that allow non-EU citizens to work but are not work visas (e.g., Tier 4 student visas and UK Ancestry).
 Work under these types of visas is not the focus of this briefing.

-Tier 2 is for employees in graduate jobs, who must be sponsored by their employers (referred to in this briefing as ‘skilled sponsored workers’.
+Tier 2 is for employees in graduate jobs, who must be sponsored by their employers (referred to in this briefing as ‘skilled sponsored workers’).
 This category includes Tier 2 (general) visas for newly recruited workers coming to fill a specific vacancy, and Tier 2 (intracompany transfer) for staff being transferred from an overseas office of an international company.
 The rules governing Tier 2 visas are expected to experience the greatest changes under the post-Brexit immigration system.
 For further details, read our Q and A about the changes.

-To qualify for a Tier 2 visa, workers must meet minimum earning requirements which vary by occupation and are at least £20,800 for ‘new entrants’ to the labour market, £30,000 for experienced workers, and £41,500 for intra-company transfers coming for at least a year.
+To qualify for a Tier 2 visa, workers must currently meet minimum earning requirements which vary by occupation and are at least £20,800 for ‘new entrants’ to the labour market, £30,000 for experienced workers, and £41,500 for intra-company transfers coming for at least a year.
 ‘New entrants’ include people under the age of 26, international students staying on to work in the UK after their studies, and people hired as part of ‘milkround’ graduate recruitment.
 Some public sector workers do not have to meet the £30,000 threshold, such as nurses who must instead receive the standard amounts specified in NHS pay-scales for the job.
 In 2011, the government introduced a 20,700 cap on the number of Tier 2 (general) visas that could be issued each year.
-Some people are exempt from the cap, including people switching from study to work and high earners receiving salaries of at least £159,600, and certain PhD-level roles; in June 2018, doctors and nurses were exempted from the cap.
+Some people are exempt from the cap, such as people switching from study to work, high earners receiving salaries of at least £159,600, and certain PhD-level roles; in June 2018, doctors and nurses were exempted from the cap.

 Tier 3 is in theory for low-skilled workers, although in practice it does not exist – there are currently no routes for visas to be issued under this tier.

-Tier 4 is not a work visa but is for students: see the Migration Observatory briefing Non-European Student Migration to the UK.
+Tier 4 is not a work visa but is for students: see the Migration Observatory briefing International Student Migration to the UK.

 Other categories within Tier 5 include a pilot programme to admit up to 2,500 non-EU seasonal agricultural workers in 2019, which will be expanded to 10,000 places (HM Government, 2020).
-There are also work visas for people coming for approved training or internship programmes, creative workers and sportspeople.
-Tier 5 thus involves work at a range of skill levels.
+There are also work visas for people coming for approved training or internship programmes, charity workers, creative workers and sportspeople.
+Tier 5 thus involves different types of work at a range of skill levels.
 These visas do not provide a direct route to permanent settlement.

 Understanding the Evidence